tbrunetti/GWAS_Analysis_Pipeline/README.md

 1. Install, Create, Activate Virutal Environment
 2. Clone Repository (only needs to be done once)
 3. Activate chunkypipes, configure and install pipeline (only needs to be performed once)
+4. Modifying the Slurm script
-4. Run pipeline
+5. Run pipeline

 ### Installation, Creation, and Activation of Virtual Environment (installAtion and creation only needs to ever be done once)
 ------------------------------------------------------------------------------------------------------------------------------
 For users running the pipeline on a HPC system or without administrative privileges, a virtual environment must be created in order to utilize the pipeline to its maximum capabilities and efficiency.
 The reason being, certain packages and dependencies can be installed using the pipeline to provide the user with an easy-to-use experience.
 Many of these packages will install on your system globally, which cannot be done on shared distributed file systems such as HPC or if administrative rights are not granted on the computer you are using.
 To bypass this, you will need to create a Python Virtual Environment.
-Below are the steps for installing and creating this environment.
+Below are the steps for installing and creating this environment on your HPC.
 NOTE:  THIS ONLY EVER NEEDS TO BE DONE ONE TIME!

 1. Download and Install virtualenv
 ------------------------------------